 Admission to the Ph.D. program is based solely on academic merit.
 Financial need plays no role in the admission procedure.
 Completed applications and all accompanying online materials received by January 5 will be automatically considered for financial aid.
 A separate financial aid application is not needed.

 Graduate School Application

-A completed online application includes: statement of purpose, transcripts, 3 letters of recommendation, official GRE scores, and official TOEFL scores (if applicable).
-Resumes and additional attachments may be submitted within the supplementary information section of the application.
+A completed online application includes: statement of purpose, transcripts, 3 letters of recommendation, and official TOEFL scores (if applicable).
+Optional personal statements, resumes, and additional attachments may be submitted within the supplementary information section of the application.